junxit/us-congress-bills-111/bill.md

 > - **(b)** *Training* The Secretary, in coordination with the Archivist of the United States, shall—
 >   - **(1)** require annual training for each Department employee and contractor with classification authority or those responsible for analysis, dissemination, preparation, production, receiving, publishing, or otherwise communicating written classified information, including training to—
 >     - **(A)** educate each employee and contractor about—
->       - **(i)** the Department’s requirement that all classified finished intelligence products that they create be simultaneously prepared in unclassified form in a standard format prescribed by the Department, provided that the unclassified product would reasonably be expected to be of any benefit to a State, local, tribal, or territorial government, law enforcement agency, or other emergency response provider, or the private sector, based on input provided by the Interagency Threat Assessment and Coordination Group Detail established under section 210D;
+>       - **(i)** the Department's requirement that all classified finished intelligence products that they create be simultaneously prepared in unclassified form in a standard format prescribed by the Department, provided that the unclassified product would reasonably be expected to be of any benefit to a State, local, tribal, or territorial government, law enforcement agency, or other emergency response provider, or the private sector, based on input provided by the Interagency Threat Assessment and Coordination Group Detail established under section 210D;
 >       - **(ii)** the proper use of classification markings, including portion markings; and
->       - **(iii)** the consequences of over-classification and other improper uses of classification markings, including the misapplication of classification markings to documents that do not merit such markings, and of failing to comply with the Department’s policies and procedures established under or pursuant to this section, including the negative consequences for the individual’s personnel evaluation, homeland security, information sharing, and the overall success of the Department’s missions;
+>       - **(iii)** the consequences of over-classification and other improper uses of classification markings, including the misapplication of classification markings to documents that do not merit such markings, and of failing to comply with the Department's policies and procedures established under or pursuant to this section, including the negative consequences for the individual's personnel evaluation, homeland security, information sharing, and the overall success of the Department's missions;
 >     - **(B)** serve as a prerequisite, once completed successfully, as evidenced by an appropriate certificate, for—
 >       - **(i)** obtaining classification authority; and
 >       - **(ii)** renewing such authority annually; and
->     - **(C)** count as a positive factor, once completed successfully, in the Department’s employment, evaluation, and promotion decisions; and
+>     - **(C)** count as a positive factor, once completed successfully, in the Department's employment, evaluation, and promotion decisions; and
 >   - **(2)** ensure that such program is conducted efficiently, in conjunction with any other security, intelligence, or other training programs required by the Department to reduce the costs and administrative burdens associated with the additional training required by this section.
 > - **(c)** *Detailee program* The Secretary shall—
 >   - **(1)** implement a Departmental detailee program to detail Departmental personnel to the National Archives and Records Administration for one year, for the purpose of—